 For those interested in pursuing a career in nursing, Freedman’s advice is this: “Surround yourself with like-minded people.
 Negative talk will only hinder your growth and development in nursing.
 Learn your learning styles, and don’t give up.”

-The New England Regional Black Nurses Association, Inc. is a chapter of the National Black Nurses Association, Inc. and is a part of the national effort to unify, educate and increase the number of African American Nurses in this country.
+About NERBNA: The New England Regional Black Nurses Association, Inc. is a chapter of the National Black Nurses Association, Inc. and is a part of the national effort to unify, educate and increase the number of African American Nurses in this country.
 NERBNA is dedicated to investigating, defining and determining the health care needs of African Americans throughout New England.
 NERBNA is committed to implementing the necessary changes to ensure that optimum health care is available to African Americans and other underserved communities.
 NERBNA has been active in the community for more than 44 years offering health screenings, flu vaccinations, mentorship, scholarships, and educational conferences and networking opportunities to nurses and nursing students in the New England area. (source)